savannainstitute/chestnut-burr-detection-from-drone/README.md

 - `--outdir` (required): Output directory
 - `--min-height` (optional): Minimum CHM height for segmentation (default: 1.75)
 - `--buffer-size` (optional): Buffer (meters) for refining tree markers to local maxima (default: 1.0)
+- `id-column` (optional): Column name for original tree IDs in marker shapefile (e.g., Tree_ID).
+If not provided, the first non-geometry column will be used.
 - `--extent` (optional): Polygon shapefile for processing extent

 ---